Should You Get a Master’s or a PhD in Biotechnology?

 A PhD, on the other hand, requires a much longer time commitment.
 After completing core classes, PhD students complete a three- to five-year research project with the faculty of their program, effectively delaying their release into the workforce.

-4. Experiential Learning Opportunities
+4. Experiential learning opportunities

 The experiential component of a student’s education is perhaps the biggest differentiator in the structures of PhD and master’s programs.